material-motion/material-motion/specifications/runtime/runtime.md

 <p style="text-align:center"><tt>feature: named plans</tt></p>

 Runtimes support named Plans.
-Named Plans are plans with an associated name.
+Named Plans are plans with a name associated via the Transaction.

 Two things must happen when a named Plan is committed: